Use the dedicated form on this page to share the details of your case.

 While our presence in Portugal has been well-established for over 50 years, Álvaro Duarte Associados also provides services at the international level, supporting clients in the protection and management of rights across the globe.

-The right to register a trademark belongs to any party with a legitimate interest in its use.
-This includes industrialists, manufacturers, traders, farmers, producers, creators, and service providers, provided they intend to use the trademark to identify their goods or activities.
-Registration grants exclusive rights over the trademark, ensuring its protection and preventing unauthorized use by third parties.
+The right to register a trademark belongs to anyone who has a legitimate interest in its use.
+This includes industrialists, manufacturers, merchants, farmers, producers, creators and service providers, as long as they intend to use the trademark to identify their products or activities.
+Registration confers exclusive rights over the trademark, ensuring its protection and preventing unauthorized use by third parties.

 There is no limit to the number of trademarks a person or company may register.
 In fact, it is crucial to ensure that each good or service to be identified and protected is effectively associated with a registered trademark.

-The “state of the art”, also known as “prior art”, refers to everything that has been made publicly available on a given subject prior to the filing date of a patent or utility model application.
-This includes information disclosed through publications, products already on the market, or any other publicly accessible means.
-It also includes patent or utility models applications filed in the relevant country, even if not yet published.
-The state of the art is a key factor in assessing an invention’s novelty, determining whether it was already known before the patent application and, consequently, whether it may be protected.
+The “state of the art” or “prior art” refers to everything that has been made public about a particular subject before the date of a patent application or utility model.
+This includes information disclosed in publications, products already available in the market, or any other means accessible to the public.
+Additionally, it also covers patent applications or utility models that have been filed in the country where protection is sought, even if they have not yet been published.
+The state of the art is an essential factor in evaluating an invention, as it determines whether something was already known before the patent application and, therefore, whether it can be protected or not.